perses/perses/docs/api/variable.md

 ## Variable specification

-We are supporting two different types of variable. `TextVariable` and `ListVariable`
+We are supporting two different types of variables: `TextVariable` and `ListVariable`.

 ### TextVariable